Full Alert (film): Production

-The action scenes in Full Alert are all real and were shot secretly without a shooting permit in the streets of Hong Kong.
+In 1997, video distributor Mei Ah started its own film production company, Brilliant Idea Group (BIG) which was headed by Joe Ma.
+The companies first film was Ringo Lam's Full Alert.

+In Hong Kong, few film productions have the budget to build sets leading to most scenes being shot on location.
+For Full Alert, Ringo Lam filmed a pursuit scene in Hong Kong during five days of traffic without blocking roads or obtaining official permission which involved filming cars passing trams and flipping over in the streets.

 Release

 Full Alert was released in Hong Kong on 18 July 1997 and earned a total of HK$14,691,880 in the box office.
 In 1997, the film was shown at the Rotterdam Film Festival and the Berlin International Film Festival.

 The Region 2 DVD for Full Alert was released on 17 July 2000.
 It included a Ringo Lam filmography and the film's theatrical trailer.
 The BBC referred to DVD's image quality as more poor than average mainstream DVDs but has suffered less print damage than other Hong Kong films.

 Reception

 In Hong Kong, the film received five nominations at the 17th Hong Kong Film Awards for Best Film, Best Director, Best Actor (Lau Ching-wan), Best Editing (Marco Mak and Angie Lam), and Best sound.
 At the 4th Hong Kong Film Critics Society Awards, Full Alert won the award for best film and best actor (Lau Ching-wan).

-Outside of Hong Kong, the New York Times praised the film, calling it "one of the best new Hong Kong cop stories (rivaled only by Benny Chan's Big Bullet)" and praising the plot and characters as "well-drawn" and the camerawork as "Mr. Lam's best".
-Variety gave the film a positive review noting that Ringo Lam "invests the outwardly formulaic crimer with dark character play and a visceral power that are new in his career."
+Outside of Hong Kong, Neil Strauss praised the film in The New York Times, calling it "one of the best new Hong Kong cop stories (rivaled only by Benny Chan's Big Bullet)" and praising the plot and characters as "well-drawn" and the camerawork as "Mr. Lam's best".
+Derek Elley of Variety gave the film a positive review noting that Ringo Lam "invests the outwardly formulaic crimer with dark character play and a visceral power that are new in his career."

 A review from the BBC gave the film three stars out of five calling it "far more entertaining" than Ringo Lam's previous film Maximum Risk and that the film "has its moments".
 Sight & Sound referred to the film as a "bravura thriller" with "car chases and shoot-outs are staged with ingenuity." and that it was "excellently acted by the two leads Lau Ching-Wan and Francis Ng".
 The review concluded that "Lam tells his story with such verve that we hardly notice it is riddled with clichés."